Find out more about The National Archives and our role.

 The Pilgrim Trust

-The Pilgrim Trust is a long-established grant-making foundation which prides itself on seeking to support causes that find it difficult to raise funds from other sources.
+The Pilgrim Trust is a long-established grant-making foundation that prides itself on seeking to support causes that find it difficult to raise funds from other sources.
 It spends 60% of its income from its endowment fund – which amounts to about £2.5 million a year – on preservation and scholarship projects, and 40% on social welfare.

 The Wolfson Foundation